| |

 Instructions

-• In a small bowl, whisk together mayonnaise, sour cream, reserved caper juice, Dijon mustard, sugar, ground cayenne pepper, and salt and pepper to taste.
-Adjust the seasoning according to your preference.
+• Make the dressing: in a small bowl whisk together the mayonnaise, sour cream, 1 teaspoon reserved caper juice, dijon mustard, sugar, ground cayenne pepper, and salt and freshly ground black pepper to taste until smooth.

 Similar Posts